mapbox/data-exchange/README.md

 # Mapbox Data Exchange

-This repositiory documents public tilesets based on open data.
+This repository documents public tilesets based on open data.
 Includes details on how to build and use the tilesets.

 ## Wildfire perimeters